garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 ## Refund Rates
 - The overall refund rate is 5.91% which is much lower than the industry average of 17% for ecommerce brands according to [Shopify Ecommerce Returns Data.](https://www.shopify.com/enterprise/blog/ecommerce-returns "Shopify Return Data")

-- When looking further into Apple product returns, the Macbook Air had the highest return rate of 11% more than double the return rate of the Airpods at just 5%.
+- When looking further into Apple product returns, the Macbook Air had the 2nd highest return rate of 11.43% more than double the return rate of the Airpods at just 5.45%.
-- It's important to note that 2022 did not have any recorded returns indicating there may have been an issue when gathering the data.
+-
 ### Product Refund Rates
 | Row |  product_name               |  orders_placed  |  refunds  |  refund_rate  |
 |-----|-----------------------------|-----------------|-----------|---------------|